fenago/data-science/lab_guides/Lab_3.md

 formulate a hypothesis between employment status and the propensity to buy term deposits.

-In *Exercise 3.02*, *Business Hypothesis Testing for Age versus Propensity for a Term Loan* we worked on a problem to find the relationship between age and the propensity to buy term deposits.
-In this activity, we will use a similar route and verify the relationship between employment status and term deposit purchase propensity.
+In this activity, we will use a verify the relationship between employment status and term deposit purchase propensity.

 The steps are as follows: